vmedia

 Green ICT in Government

-Submitted by Matt on Wed, 04/17/2013 - 18:52Government entities have an important role to play in encouraging sustainable ICT across all industries.
+Submitted by Matt on Tue, 07/25/2017 - 20:45Government entities have an important role to play in encouraging sustainable ICT across all industries.
 Effective leadership requires internal implementation, as well.
-The tag at the top of this post - government - helps you easily locate posts containing opportunities for and applications of Green ICT in government operations.
-(Green ICT in public education is found through the education tag.)
+The tag at the top of this post - 'government' - helps you easily locate posts containing opportunities for and applications of Green ICT in government operations.
+(Green ICT in public education is found through the 'education' tag.)
+We note briefer items in this post, but haven't updated it recently.
+An email from TCO Certified reminded us that municipalities continue to pursue Green ICT purchasing.

 Non-Chemical Batteries Emerge for ICT Facilities and Infrastructure